Category intelligence brief

 What connectivity options do companions robots support?

-Companions robots in the database support 72 types of connectivity.
-The most common include Not publicly detailed, Wi-Fi, Cloud-based AI Backend, 2.4GHz Wi-Fi, 5GHz Wi-Fi, Wi-Fi 6 dual-band, and 66 more.
+Companions robots in the database support 82 types of connectivity.
+The most common include Not publicly detailed, Wi-Fi, Cloud-based AI Backend, Messaging app continuity, ASUS Maestro AI orchestration, 2.4GHz Wi-Fi, and 76 more.
 Connectivity determines how the robot communicates with your network, cloud services, companion apps, and other smart devices.
 Visit the components directory for detailed information on each protocol.

 Do companions robots work with voice assistants?